m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 ### Primary Index Block (`PIDX`)

-The top Primary Index Block uses the last bytes of the Murmur3 hash to immediately jump to a `TIDX` or `EIDX` block.
+The very top Primary Index Block uses the last bits of the Murmur3 hash to immediately jump to a `TIDX` or `EIDX` block.

-The number of bits used from the Murmur3 hash depends on the size of your blocks.
-With a 4Kb block, we use 8 bits.
+The number of bits used from the Murmur3 hash depends on the size of your blocks (page size).
+With a 4Kb block, we use 9 bits.
 The math goes something like this:

-    bits = log_2(size - sizeof(block-header))
+    bits = log(page_size / sizeof(reference_t)) / log(2)

-The size of the block header is probably very small (under 64 bytes) but that's enough to prevent us from using 512 entry in a 4Kb block.
-Each entry is a `reference_t` which is a 64 bit address.
+It is expected that the size of the `PIDX` block header will remain under or equal to `sizeof(reference_t)` which means that the reference for offset 0 can't be saved here.
+Instead it gets saved in the header (see field "Top Primary Index Reference Zero").

-* Header (`PIDX`, Type: `char[4]`)
+* Header (`PIDX`, Type: `dbtype_t`)

     The header indicating a Primary Index.

-* Size (Type: `uint8_t`)

-    The number of bits used from the hash.
-At this time this is always set to 8.
-Later we may want to support adjusting the size when we support blocks larger than 4Kb.

-* Index (Type: `reference_t[256]`)
+* Index (Type: `reference_t[bits]`)

-    The index is 256 references to `TIDX` or `EIDX` blocks.
+    The index is `bits` references to `TIDX` or `EIDX` blocks.
+When we first add a new row, we use an `EIDX` block.
+Once that block is full, we add a `TIDX` and distribute the entries between the various blocks.

+    Note: this is not an array because the number of indexes is not saved here.
+We save it in the header along the first `reference_t` field.

 ### Top Index Block (`TIDX`)